This post is a general overview of several ways to work from home. However, these are not the only options — just the most common.

 8 Legit Ways to Work From Home

-#1 – Search Engine Evaluation
+1 – Search Engine Evaluation

-You'll earn anywhere between $13.50 and $15 per hour for search engine evaluation depending on who you are doing it for.
+You'll earn anywhere between $13.50 and $15 per hour for search engine evaluation depending on what company you are doing it for.
 There are at least six companies that hire for work at home search engine evaluation, and I've listed a few of them for you below.

 You do not have to have a college education or any experience doing this type of work to get hired.
 You must simply take and pass a fairly long, complicated test.
-Don't worry, they do give you guidelines to read over and plenty of time to study.
+Don't worry, they do give you guidelines to read over and plenty of time to study!

 If you need a better understanding of what you do, this post explains search engine evaluation pretty thoroughly.